Dyspareunia is a common problem for many postmenopausal women.

-Few physicians specialize in vulvar problems, and few medical schools provide much training in this area.
-But your primary care provider or gynecologist may be able to refer you to someone with experience in treating dyspareunia.
+If your primary care provider or gynecologist is not familiar with the problem, she or he may be able to refer you to someone with experience in treating dyspareunia.
 You can also search online or contact the gynecology department of the nearest medical center or teaching hospital.

 Your clinician will ask about your pain—when it began, where and when it hurts, how it feels, and what you've done to relieve it—and may have questions about your relationship with your partner.
 She or he will also want to know about your gynecologic history (e.g., surgeries and childbirths) and any medical conditions or concerns.